MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mcas-saas-access-policies.md

 - Activity performed by terminated user (requires AAD as IdP)
 - Malware detection
 - Multiple failed login attempts
+- Ransomware activity
+- Risky Oauth App
+- Unusual file share activity

+These are examples and additional policy templates are added on a regular basis.
 For examples of how to apply additional protection to specific apps, see [Protecting connected apps](https://docs.microsoft.com/cloud-app-security/protect-connected-apps).

 [How Cloud App Security helps protect your Box environment](https://docs.microsoft.com/cloud-app-security/protect-box) demonstrates the types of controls that can help you protect your business data in Box and other apps with sensitive data.